s-macke/CoverFS/README.md

 Features
    * The data is stored in a single file (container) database
-   * File access based on FUSE (file system in user space)
    * Client side zero-knowledge encryption (CBC AES block encryption, PBKDF2 password hashing)
+   * Secure SSL connection
    * Windows and Linux support
+   * File access based on FUSE (Linux) or Dokan (Windows) (file system in user space)
    * Several backends for block filesystem
      - remote storage (needs a program which runs on the server)
      - local file
      - RAM
    * In-memory encrypted data caching
+   * Asynchronous reading and writing for maximum performance
+   * Full filesystem layout is loaded in the beginning to limit read and write access afterwards
-   * Random access
+   * Random access of files
    * Automatic growing container (but no shrinking yet)
-   * Secure SSL connection
    * No local storage of files

 Limits
+   * Filesystem still unstable
-   * At the moment very slow connection (no streaming)
+   * At the moment slow connection
    * Only one user at a time
-   * This is V1.0.
-The filesystem might break, no check disk tool available yet
+   * No check disk tool available yet
+   * No XTS block encryption yet
-   * No change of password after creation yet
+   * No change of password allowed after creation yet
-   * Fragmentation of filesystem
-   * No good testing environment yet
+   * Background job for automatic defragmentation missing
+   * Several Posix features like dates are missing

 Build CoverFS
 =============